Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Introduction

-For GST, the trigonal (hexagonal crystalline group) (\textit{P$\overline{3}$m1}) lattice is the most stable crystalline polymorph, with the metastable rocksalt (FCC \textit{Fm$\overline{3}$m}) structure existing as an intermediate between the amorphous and HCP phases.
-Of the amormphous states for chalcogenide glasses, GST has an intermediate ability to form the amorphous phase between that of Sb$_2$Te$_3$, which has the highest tendency to form the amorphous state, and that of GeTe, which has the lowest \cite{guo_review_2019}.
+For GST, the trigonal lattice (hexagonal crystalline group, \textit{P$\overline{3}$m1}) is the most stable crystalline polymorph, with a metastable rocksalt (FCC \textit{Fm$\overline{3}$m}) structure existing as an intermediate between the amorphous and hexagonal phases.
+Of the amorphous states for chalcogenide materials, GST has an intermediate ability to form the amorphous phase which lies between that of Sb$_2$Te$_3$, which has the highest tendency, and of GeTe, which displays the lowest ability for amorphization \cite{guo_review_2019}.
 Due to the lack of long-range atomic ordering, characterising the structure of the amorphous phase remains challenging.
-X-ray techniques, electron microscopy, and diffraction have been used to gain insight into the structure of the amorphous phase \cite{darrigo_mechanical_2018, frumar_atomic_2009, naito_local_2004, naito_direct_2010}.
+X-ray techniques, Raman spectroscopy, electron microscopy, and diffraction have been used to gain insight into the structure of the amorphous phase \cite{darrigo_mechanical_2018, frumar_atomic_2009, naito_local_2004, naito_direct_2010, bo_raman_2004}.
 It has been found that the amorphous phase has shorter bond lengths than that of the crystalline phase and despite these shorter bond lengths, the density of the amorphous phase is 5\% lower than that of the crystalline phase \cite{kolobov2004understanding}.
-The amorphisation of GST is driven by the transition of Ge atoms from octahedral positions to tetragonal, known as the umbrella flip mechanism \cite{kolobov2004understanding}, which is proposed as the possible dynamics for the phase change mechanism.
-It is also observed that the amorphous phase preserves structural aspects of the intermediary FCC phase \cite{guo_review_2019}. \\